yummy342/articles/posts/freemodel-alternatives-v2.md

 ## Sources confirm data accuracy

 OpenRouter valuation and funding figures come from media reports.
 LiteLLM provider count is drawn from its [GitHub README](https://github.com/BerriAI/litellm).
 The model and alias counts are from the `GET /v1/models` endpoint of the referenced service, available [here](https://freemodel.online/v1/models).
 The preset agent count is from its client documentation, found [here](https://aiglade.com).
 No private financials were used.
 All data is public.

-**Unmet requirements**
-The specific pricing details for Portkey, Cloudflare, and Vercel could not be included because no verified figures were provided in the source material.
-The exact latency benchmarks for each gateway were not available in the verified facts.
-The specific model names supported by the 101-entry list were not enumerated, only the count.
-The identity of the "upstream suppliers" for the lightweight client remains undisclosed, so no specific provider names could be listed for that tool.